yunguan-wang/Spacia/README.md

 ## Test installation

-We provide example data and parameters under `test/input/r_test_data` to test the R interface.
+We use the same example data under `test/input` to test the R interface.
 Note that the data and parameters used in the example below is only intended for a quick test and does not produce stable or usable output.
 For real data, users should use parameters closer to the default values, where possible, and expect higher resource usage and computation time.

 ```
 export dir=[path/to/Spacia]